 His friends were astounded.
-There in that tiny bedsit they vowed that the lodger’s generosity would not be forgotten.
-Out of respect and appreciation they would live differently, caring for the village that the landlord’s son had loved so much and teaching others to do the same.
+There in that tiny bedsit, they vowed that the lodger’s generosity would not be forgotten.
+Out of respect and appreciation, they would live differently, caring for the village that the landlord’s son had loved so much and teaching others to do the same.

 They went out onto the village streets, eagerly sharing the news of the lodger’s gift with any and every villager they could find.
-Some were touched by what they heard and pledged to join the friends in following his example.
+Some were touched by what they heard and pledged to join their friends in following his example.
 Others just shrugged and carried on living as they had done before.

-But what of the inheritance – and the restoration?
+But what of the inheritance, and the restoration?
 Well, there were some improvements straight away.
 The friends used money generated by the shares to rebuild some places in urgent need of repair.
 And the decision by so many villagers to care for each other made some impact.